Protein Synthesis Occurs In Which Organelle

 Ribosomes lack a membrane because they must remain flexible and accessible.
 Their ability to attach to mRNA and move freely within the cytoplasm is essential for efficient protein synthesis.
 Membrane-bound

-confinement would impede their mobility and the dynamic clustering observed during polysome formation, where multiple ribosomes translate a single transcript in concert Which is the point..
+confinement would impede their mobility and the dynamic clustering observed during polysome formation, where multiple ribosomes translate a single transcript in concert And that's really what it comes down to..

 How do antibiotics exploit differences in ribosomal structure?